 - The Age of Human Government, which started after the Genesis flood and extended to the call of Abram/Abraham.

-- The Age of Promise, which began with the God’s call of Abraham and includes the time of the patriarchs, ending with the exodus of the Hebrew people from slavery in Egypt, a period of about 430 years.
+- The Age of Promise, which began with God’s call of Abraham and includes the time of the patriarchs, ending with the exodus of the Hebrew people from slavery in Egypt, a period of about 430 years.
 During this era God established a great nation that He had chosen (Genesis 12:1–Exodus 19:25).

 - The Age of the Law corresponds to the LORD giving the Law (Torah) to the Hebrews and leading them into the land of Israel to conquer and inhabit.

-- The Age of Grace began with the death & resurrection of Christ and the establishment of Christ’s body on earth thru spiritual rebirth, which is the universal Church worldwide regardless of sectarian tags.
+- The Age of Grace began with the death & resurrection of Christ and the establishment of Christ’s body on earth thru spiritual rebirth, which is the Church worldwide regardless of sectarian tags.

 The New Testament Scriptures plainly show that Earth 3 and the age of grace are a temporary phenomenon:

 For this world in its present form is passing away.

 1 Corinthians 7:31b

 The world is passing away along with its desires, but whoever does the will of God remains forever.

 1 John 2:17